kauecode/pokemons/README.md

+# Tests with the Pokemon API

+Uses Vite, Bootstrap, AXIOS, built for an interview but will keep it and maybe make it better some day...

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.